c-st/amazon-connect-streams/Documentation.md

       and deskphone number.
 If `false`, the agent will not be able to change the phone type or deskphone number from the settings tab.
 * `shouldAddNamespaceToLogs`: prepends `[CCP]` to all logs logged by the CCP.
 Important note: there are a few logs made by the CCP before the namespace is prepended.
 * `ccpAckTimeout`: A timeout in ms that indicates how long streams will wait for the iframed CCP to respond to its `SYNCHRONIZE` event emissions.
 These happen continuously from the first time `initCCP` is called.
 They should only appear when there is a problem that requires a refresh or a re-login.
 * `ccpSynTimeout`: A timeout in ms that indicates how long streams will wait to send a new `SYNCHRONIZE` event to the iframed CCP.
 These happens continuously from the first time `initCCP` is called.
 * `ccpLoadTimeout`: A timeout in ms that indicates how long streams will wait for the initial `ACKNOWLEDGE` event from the shared worker while the CCP is still standing itself up.
+* `ccpIframeRefreshInterval`: A timeout in ms that indicates how long streams will wait between iFrame reloads.

 #### A few things to note:
 * You have the option to show or hide the pre-built UI by showing or hiding the